Management Development Training

-Time and time again when we research what is considered to be the most effective communication skill, listening comes up top of the list.
-All human beings like attention and being a good listener means you will be one of those people we like being around.
-Good listeners are trusted and they often find out valuable information.
+Time and time again when we research what we consider being the most effective communication skill, listening comes up top of the list.
+All human beings like attention and being a good listener means you will be one of those people we enjoy being around.
+Good listeners are trusted, and they often find out valuable information.
 Learning to use active listening is a valuable management skill.

 Use influencing skills

 A good manager will know how and when to use the push and pull style of influencing.
-They will not have a one size fits all approach to every person or every situation and they will always aim for an agreeable solution.
+They will not have a one size fits all approach to every person or every situation.
+They will always aim for an agreeable solution.